andrusrem/FlyManager/README.md

 I have a idea to use get_latest_prices request and then I can get flight info for specific period of time, that user choose in Search component.
 And so I can show to user list of flights.

-So if user ask flight for specific date and there is no flight, then
+So if user ask flight for specific date and there is no flight, then he will get some options in same month.

+### On sixth and seventh day:
+This time I needed to give the user chance to search origin location and destination by himself so, that Api also get right IATA code of this particular location and Select also must have some options from to choose.

+I used cities JSON provided in Aviasales Api docs, but when I applied options to React Select, there was so many options, that now I have problem with optimization, because React rerender page and with thousands of options page freeze and slow...